Batmanian/KeithDunstan/src/posts/no-brains-at-all/11_the_antis.md

 'I told you so', Ian Johnson said.
 'There are things you can do and can't do on the MCC.
 There is something special about the atmosphere of this place.
 The football will never burn.
 It won't be allowed.'
 I must admit I started to feel guilty.
 It was a bit like taking one's pants off in St Paul's Cathedral.
 But suddenly the football began to burn.
 There was a marvellous column of black smoke and the sinister smell of burning leather.
 The Navy people relented.
 A sailor with a bugle came across and played 'The Last Post'.
 It was a most moving experience.
 In 1974 first prize for our great non-football match was a Qantas trip for two to Bangkok.
 Colour television was the novelty of the moment so our second prize was a Sanyo colour television set.
 The Wilkie winner was Leon Hill, general manager of CTV9.
 Channel Nine was the first television station to have the courage to give up football match replays on Saturday nights.
 We decided this time to bury a football at sea, and we felt it should be done properly with a tasteful old-time service.
 We hired all our gear from Formal Wear and our team, which included Fred Coding, looked fine, indeed, in top hats bound with black crepe.
 We called almost every funeral director in Melbourne but not one would supply us with a hearse.
 Ultimately we were saved by a young gentleman, Ian Vinnicombe.
-He was a part•time taxi driver and, curiously, a member of the Collingwood Cheer Squad.
+He was a part-time taxi driver and, curiously, a member of the Collingwood Cheer Squad.
 Hearses, he said, had become most fashionable.
 He announced that he had a superb 1940 Dodge hearse that tipped the scale at just over 2 tonnes.
 He had bought it just ten months ago for 150 dollars from a funeral director in New South Wales.
 We drove the hearse to Williamstown at a respectful 30 kilometres an hour.
 The idea was to hire a boat from Parson's Marina and have our burial at sea.
 Clearly the gods were against us.
 There was a true Melburnian storm, with 100-kilometre winds blowing straight from the Antarctic, and the wharf had all the atmosphere of a scene from Hamlet.
 All boating on the bay was banned.
 There was only one thing to do: conduct our burial service at the end of the Williamstown Pier.
 We had a beautiful coffin for our football.
 I placed bricks in the bottom, bored holes in the lid and the four pallbearers gently, with appropriately mournful music, lowered the coffin into the sea.
 'In loving memory of the ailing body of the once great Victorian Football League and its suffering attendances, we commit this expired body to the deep', we all intoned.